The Peddlers: After the Peddlers

-Roy Phillips now lives in Christchurch, New Zealand, and performs live shows around the country.
+Roy Phillips lived in Christchurch, New Zealand starting in 1981, and performed live shows around the country.
 He contributed lead vocals for the track "Closer" on the 2007 Lord Large album, The Lord's First XI.
+Phillips died in Christchurch on 24 April 2025, at the age of 83.

 Paul Johnston returned to New Zealand and became a chiropractor.
 He died in 2013.

 A Peddlers reunion gig was held on 25 May 2009 in Auckland, New Zealand.